Additional tools

 Fouquet, Thierry, Takaya Satoh, and Hiroaki Sato.
 "First gut instincts are always right: the resolution required for a mass defect analysis of polymer ions can be as low as oligomeric."
 Analytical chemistry 90.4 (2018): 2404-2408.

-Remainders of Kendrick masses (RKM)¶
+Remainders of Kendrick masses (RKM)

 Another option to increase the resolution of Kendrick mass plots is the by Fouquet et al. proposed concept of RKM (remainders of Kendrick masses).
-By clicking the KMD/RKM button in the toolbar on the right side, KMDs are transformed to RKMs.
+[RKM(R)=\Bigg{\frac{KM(R)}{round(R)}\Bigg}]

 with \(\{ \}\) being the fractional part function defined as \(x=x-floor(x)\)